-- Add the medication to a small quantity of food (such as yogurt or stewed fruit), but check with your pharmacist first; some medications should not be taken with other foods such as dairy or grapefruit.
-Also, do not mix your medication with a large quantity of food or liquid; you'll simply make the bad taste last longer.
+- Add the medication to a small quantity of food (such as yogurt or stewed fruit).
+Do not mix your medication with a large quantity of food or liquid; you'll simply make the bad taste last longer.
 With children, avoid putting the medication in healthy or vital food sources as your child could associate the food with the medication and develop an aversion to the food in question.

 If the medication comes in tablet form: